 | 2026 YTD (to Mar 13) | -7.3% | +$195 | Normal carry |

 The primary risk is a prolonged unidirectional move in AVGO.
 Between daily rebalances the position drifts out of its 2:1 hedge ratio.
 Synthetic stress tests show the worst case: a +1.5%/day move over 20 consecutive days produces approximately a -4% loss on capital.
-This risk is symmetric — sustained down moves also hurt through the same drift mechanism.
+This risk is symmetric, as sustained down moves also hurt through the same drift mechanism.

 AVL launched in October 2024, giving this backtest only 17 months of live data.
 The sample does not include a prolonged bear market or rising-rate environment.
 The structural tracking error argument is robust, but its specific magnitude in different regimes remains untested.